J. J. Doyle

-John Joseph (JJ) Doyle is a former hurler who managed the Wexford camogie to All-Ireland championship success in 2010, 2011 and 2012.
+John Joseph (JJ) Doyle is a former hurler and priest who managed the Wexford camogie to All-Ireland championship success in 2010, 2011 and 2012.

 Hurling career

 Doyle was educated in Marshalstown National School and Enniscorthy CBS.
 He played hurling for Wexford in all grades up to and including minor, was a substitute on the Wexford Minor hurling team which lost by a point to Kilkenny in the Leinster championship final of 1992 and played with NUI Maynooth in the Fitzgibbon Cup.

 He joined Naomh Éanna in 2001 and lined out in Senior hurling with them as well as playing a big part in getting camogie back up and running in Gorey.
 He coached every team in the club from Under-12 up to adult level over a six-year period before moving to Ballymitty in 2008 where he has been involved with successful Rackard League boys' and girls' football teams.

 2010 Championship

-In December 2009 he was appointed Wexford camogie manager in succession to Stellah Sinnott, following a recommendation put forward by a county board sub-committee.
+In December 2009 he was appointed Wexford camogie manager, following a recommendation put forward by a county board sub-committee.
 He was permitted to pick his own backroom team, selectors Joe Brennan (Naomh Éanna) and Tommy Roche (Marshalstown).

 Monaghan native Gerry McQuaid oversaw training.
 Bridget Moran (Oulart-The Ballagh) was retained as team medic.
 Fr Odhran Furlong was enlisted as Mental Fitness Coach.

 His team retained the National League they had won in 2009, defeating Kilkenny by a point in the final, and won the All Ireland championship for the first time since 2007, defeating Galway in the final.
 Wexford suffered two defeats in the round-robin series, losing to Galway by a point and to Cork by six points but qualified for the final with four victories, Dublin by 36 points Clare by 15 points, Tipperary by nine points and their National League final opponents Kilkenny by a decisive 16 points in the round robin series and again by seven points in the All Ireland semi-final.
 They then beat Galway by two points in the All Ireland final.